Bink Video!

 • Can completely overload the default memory functions, so that all memory management happens through user-supplied callbacks.

-• Bink has shipped in nearly all Xbox 360 titles as of summer 2006.
+• Bink has shipped in nearly all Xbox 360 titles since the summer 2006.

 Nintendo DS Handheld